 There are certain food-related rites of passage that come with living in New York City, and making the journey to Gravesend for L&B Spumoni Gardens is one of them.
 This south Brooklyn staple, which has been around since 1935, is known for its pizza and frozen desserts—and their square slice is the best in the five boroughs, with a layer of molten cheese welded to a focaccia-like crust, and tangy-sweet sauce baked on top.
 Lots of people come here to crowd around the outdoor tables eating pizza and spumoni, but it’s worth eating in the rococo fever dream of the indoor dining room at least once.

 This Lower East Side iteration of Una Pizza Napoletana is the sixth version of this restaurant, and we know exactly why this place won’t die.
 It’s serving the best Neapolitan pies in NYC—and possibly the rest of the world, the Twittersphere, the Metaverse, and any other vaguely habitable place.
 With fewer than 10 items (plus any daily specials), the menu here is a tight, focused playlist without any skips.
 You should always have at least one margherita pizza on your table, but since all the pies here have the same otherworldly crust, you really can’t go wrong.
-The dough rises for around 48 hours before it’s ready to go in the oven, and owner Anthony Mangieri never stops messing around with the mixtures of flour to try to make the crust lighter.
+The dough rises for around 48 hours, and the owner never stops messing with the mixtures of flour to try to make the crust lighter.
 He should just sit back and take the win.
 It’s hard to imagine the pizza here getting any better.

 Between Dhamaka, Adda, and the fast-casual fried chicken depot Rowdy Rooster, the team behind Semma has opened more great restaurants than most of us deserve.
 We’re fans of every single one, but this is the crown jewel.
 This restaurant serves South Indian regional specialties typically made in rural home settings, and they do so in a narrow space with quintessential West Village charm.
-Highlights include a crispy uttappam filled with seasonal root vegetables, crunchy Mangalorean cauliflower, and a masala-potato-filled gunpowder dosa that tastes like cheese even though there’s none present.
+Highlights include the crunchy Mangalorean cauliflower and a masala-potato-filled gunpowder dosa that tastes like cheese even though there’s none present.
 No meal at Semma would be quite right, however, without a few of the meaty dishes that are harder to find in NYC.
 Try the tender venison drenched in a dark brown gravy that tastes like clove and smoke, and don’t miss the Goanese oxtail made with ample amounts of cumin.
 If you want to go big, pre-order the whole dungeness crab.
 Put on a bib, then catapult yourself into this dish’s incomparable combination of buttery meat and cardamom-heavy chutney.

 By the end of a meal at Ayada, your group may start debating which dishes are the best.
 Was it the raw shrimp with the perfect amount of garlic, chili, and lime?
 Or maybe the crispy catfish salad with mango?
 Someone else might argue that one of the curries or the fried whole fish were the winners.
 Picking favorites at this Thai restaurant in Elmhurst is like picking a favorite Beatles song: it’s too hard, and it won’t do you any good.
 Bring as many people as possible, and order enough food that you’ll have to go all Tetris on the table to fit everything.
 The drunken noodles are the best in the city, and the prik king with sirloin steak is something you both want on your table and burned into your memory forever.